Pierre Dadak: Arrested

 After his arrest, Europol in a press statement stated: "By piecing together information gathered internationally, law enforcement authorities and Europol specialists discovered that the suspect had supplied firearms to several crime networks in Europe.
 Moreover, investigations showed that he supplied significant amounts of weaponry to an African country, estimated at some 200,000 Kalashnikov AK-47 assault rifles, missile launchers and tanks, via Polish companies he controlled".
-One journalist, Dominic Johnson of Die Tagezeitung, in a 2016 article based upon police sources alleged that Dadak shipped arms from Poland to The Gambia, and then flew the arms into South Sudan abroad one of the presidential jets belonging to President Yahya Jammeh, who was a close friend of his.
+One journalist, Dominic Johnson of Die Tagezeitung, in a 2016 article based upon police sources alleged that Dadak shipped arms from Poland to The Gambia, and then flew the arms into South Sudan aboard one of the presidential jets belonging to President Yahya Jammeh, who was a close friend of his.
 The police allege that Dadak purchased weapons on the black market in Eastern Europe; shipped them to The Gambia via his Polietica companies registered in Belgium, Germany, Britain and France; and invested the profits into Spanish real estate while also blackmailing his business partners.
 Police sources allege that Dadak primarily shipped AK-47 assault rifles, PKM machine guns, ammunition, and rocket launchers to South Sudan, but also claim that on occasions he sold tanks in South Sudan.
 On the day after Dadak was arrested, police in Switzerland and Germany searched the Polietica offices looking for evidence of gunrunning.
 At the same time that Dadak was arrested, the Spanish police had arrested several other honorary consuls for Guinea-Bissau on charges on selling Guinea-Bissaun diplomatic passports, and the media speculated at the time that there was a connection between these arrests.
 Police sources complained that Guinea-Bissau was one of the most corrupt nations in Africa and the practice of selling Guinean-Bissaun diplomatic passports in Europe had become a serious problem.
 The fact that Dadak enjoyed diplomatic immunity as the "special economic adviser" to the president of Guinea-Bissau and his Ibiza estate was officially classified as a Guinean-Bissaun consulate was cited by the police as one of the abuses associated with Guinean-Bissaun diplomacy.
 After July 2016, the investigation into Dadak became stymied due to bureaucratic rivalries between different European police forces.